FuseByExample/camel-persistence-part2/README.md

 1. Open a DOS/UNIX console in the folder persistence/database

-2. Download H2 Database (http://www.h2database.com/html/download.html) and install it
+2. Download H2 Database version **1.3.160** (http://www.h2database.com/html/download.html) and not 1.3.17x as we have rollback issues, sequence number creation

+3. and install it

-3. Start H2 Server using the bat or shell script
+4. Start H2 Server using the bat or shell script

     ./h2.sh &

     The H2 server is started and to manage the databases from your web browser, simply click on the following url http://localhost:8082/

-4. Next create the report database
+5. Next create the report database

     In the login.jsp screen, select Generic (H2) - Server
     Add as settings name : Generic H2 (Server) - Webinar